-The GEO Forum recommends a standard format for documenting methods used in general education courses for assessing each Core Area Exemplary Learning Objective (See Appendix B).
+The GEO Forum recommends a standard format for documenting methods used in general education courses for assessing each Basic Intellectual Competency in the Core Curriculum and each Core Area Exemplary Learning Objective (See Appendix B).
 This documentation will be provided for each general education course.
 If more detailed information is needed about how individual faculty members assess student learning relative to expectations, this information is available in the instructors' syllabi.